OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Thompson/writeup.md

 </div>

 ## 1. user.txt
-Using `nmap` we scanned the machin
+Using `nmap` we scanned the machines